SHTFDad may collect a share of sales or other compensation from the links on this page.

 As an extra advantage to Bokashi Composting, it’s possible to compost meats, dairy, and fats with Bokashi style composting!

 The other significant issue with Bokashi composting is the need for the inoculated Bokashi Bran.
-If STFU, it may be difficult to find any Bokashi Bran anywhere.
-However, it can be pretty easily made with materials that shouldn’t be too hard to get, as long as you have the enzymes stockpiled beforehand.
+If SHTF, it may be difficult to find any Bokashi Bran anywhere.
+However, you can easily make with materials that shouldn’t be too hard to get.
+All you need is to make sure to have the enzymes stockpiled beforehand.

 Bring the cycle around, and keep the family unit going.